 Get the Help You Need from a Skilled Probate Attorney

 If you have questions about probate, trust or guardianship matters in Illinois, contact Hess Law Firm.
 Our law firm is conveniently located in the Olivet Nazarene University building in Rolling Meadows, Illinois, in close proximity to all of the Northwest suburbs, including Arlington Heights, Schaumburg, Wheeling, Glenview and Buffalo Grove.
 We also serve clients throughout the Chicagoland area and will gladly meet with you at your home or some other location if you are unable to travel to our offices.
-We welcome you to contact us to learn more or to schedule a consultation.
+We welcome you to CLICK HERE to schedule a free 30-minute consultation today.